What does it mean to be a responsible AI practitioner: An ontology of roles and skills

-\paragraph{Qualifications} Just over half of the job postings list PhD in a relevant area as a required level of education.
-The listed relevant areas include human computer interaction, cognitive psychology, experimental psychology, digital anthropology, law, policy and quantitative social sciences.
-Two postings do not require a PhD and are looking for a bachelors or a masters in the listed areas.
-While less than a handful highlight a PhD in computer science or data science as a requirement.
-Similar to the technical researcher some positions do not specify any educational specification and only focus on experience and skills.
-Amongst our expert interviewees, we had a rang of backgrounds ranging from a masters in sociotechnical systems, a law degree combined with a background in statistics and a masters in cognitive systems.
-This is relatively consistent with what is asked for in the job postings.
+\paragraph{Qualifications} Just over half of the job postings list a Ph.D. in relevant areas as a requirement, including human-computer interaction, cognitive psychology, experimental psychology, digital anthropology, law, policy, and quantitative social sciences.
+Two postings require only a bachelor's or a master's in the listed areas.
+Similar to the technical researcher occupation, some positions do not specify any educational requirements and only focus on experience and skills.
+Our expert interviewees in this category are from a range of educational backgrounds ranging from a master's in sociotechnical systems, a law degree combined with a background in statistics, and a master's in cognitive systems.

-When it comes to experience, the job postings highlight a unique set of experiences.
-Besides experience in research, in many of the job postings, companies are looking for experience in translating research into design, technology development and policy.
-Moreover, they are looking for a candidate with project management, change management, stakeholder engagement and applied ethics experience in a fast paced environment.
-All four of these skills do not appear in all of the job postings.
+Besides experience in research, companies are looking for experience in translating research into design, technology development, and policy.
+A researcher explained that they need to do a lot of "translational work" between the academic conversation and product teams in companies.
+A good candidate for this occupation would have \textit{"project management"}, \textit{"change management"}, \textit{"stakeholder engagement"}, and \textit{"applied ethics"} experience in a "fast-paced environment".
+All four of these skills do not appear in all of the job postings and interview discussions.